 If you damage a tooth while playing sports or you develop a large cavity, your dentist might recommend placing a crown to prevent further problems.
 Crowns are a type of oral prosthetic that strengthen and support a weak or decaying tooth.
-The team of expert dentists at RenovaSmiles in Manassas, Falls Church, and Woodbridge, Virginia, regularly use crowns to restore their patients’ smiles.
+The team of expert dentists at RenovaSmiles in Manassas, Falls Church, Woodbridge, and Arlington, Virginia, regularly use crowns to restore their patients’ smiles.
 For a dental crown, make an appointment today by calling the office nearest you or clicking the online booking tool.

 Dental crowns are tooth-shaped caps that address damage or decay.
 It is very common to require a dental crown after a root canal or treatment for a large cavity.